<em>Teucrium</em>, germander: planting, care

 - Bury it so it can root

-- Keep over winter under cold frame
+- Store them all winter under cold frame

-Pairing germander in the garden
+Companion planting germander in the garden

-Germander is a plant accustomed to long hot periods and naturally finds its place in dry gardens and natural gardens where sun reigns supreme, in a scree garden or rockery alongside dry-soil plants and other Mediterranean perennials.
+Germander is a plant accustomed to long hot periods and naturally finds its place in dry gardens and natural gardens where sun reigns supreme, in a scree garden or rockery alongside drought-tolerant plants and other Mediterranean perennials.

 → Discover more ideas to pair Teucrium in our advice sheet!